Angle ranks of abelian varieties: The method of slope vectors

 \begin{corollary}[Lenstra--Zarhin, \cite{Lenstra1993}] Suppose $A$ is almost ordinary. \begin{enumerate} \item[(a)] If $g$ is even, then $A$ has maximal angle rank. \item[(b)] If $g$ is odd, then $A$ has angle rank at least $g-1$. \end{enumerate} \end{corollary} The angle rank $g-1$ can indeed occur (even excluding the trivial case $g=1$); an example from the LMFDB is \href{https://www.lmfdb.org/Variety/Abelian/Fq/3.2.a\_ab\_ac}{3.2.a\_ab\_ac}. \begin{proof} We again use Proposition~\ref{lemma: angle rank from slopes} to reduce to computing the dimension of $V$.
 For every extension $v$ of the $p$-adic valuation to $L$, the vector $(v(\beta_1),\dots,v(\beta_g)$) has one entry equal to 0 (corresponding to the slope $1/2$) and the rest equal to $\pm 1$.
 Since $\overline{G}$ acts transitively, $V$ contains vectors over $\ZZ$ congruent modulo 2 to all of the rows of the matrix

-and so the dimension of $V$ can be bounded below by the rank of $A$ over $\FF_2$. \end{proof}
+and so the dimension of $V$ can be bounded below by the rank of $M$ over $\FF_2$. \end{proof}

-The same argument yields the following generalization of the main result of \cite{Lenstra1993}. \begin{corollary} Suppose that the Newton slopes of $A$ consist of $1/2$ with multiplicity $2$ and all other slopes in $\ZZ_{(2)}$. \begin{enumerate} \item[(a)] If $g$ is even, then $A$ has maximal angle rank. \item[(b)] If $g$ is odd, then $A$ has angle rank at least $g-1$. \end{enumerate} \end{corollary} An illustrative example is the Newton slopes
+The same argument yields the following generalization, as indicated in \cite[Remark~6.7]{Lenstra1993}. \begin{corollary} Suppose that the Newton slopes of $A$ consist of $1/2$ with multiplicity $2$ and all other slopes in $\ZZ_{(2)}$. \begin{enumerate} \item[(a)] If $g$ is even, then $A$ has maximal angle rank. \item[(b)] If $g$ is odd, then $A$ has angle rank at least $g-1$. \end{enumerate} \end{corollary} An illustrative example is the Newton slopes

-\begin{proof} Under this hypothesis, $V$ again contains vectors over $\ZZ_{(2)}$ congruent modulo 2 to all of the rows of the matrix $A$ from the proof of Corollary~\ref{corollary:almost ordinary}.
-Thus the dimension of $V$ is again bounded below by the rank of $A$ over $\FF_2$. \end{proof}
+\begin{proof} Under this hypothesis, $V$ again contains vectors over $\ZZ_{(2)}$ congruent modulo 2 to all of the rows of the matrix $M$ from the proof of Corollary~\ref{corollary:almost ordinary}.
+Thus the dimension of $V$ is again bounded below by the rank of $M$ over $\FF_2$. \end{proof}

 We also mention an easy complementary result. \begin{corollary} Suppose that the Newton slopes of $A$ consist of $0$ and $1$ each with multiplicity $1$ and $1/2$ with multiplicity $2(g-1)$.
 Then $A$ has maximal angle rank. \end{corollary} \begin{proof} Under this hypothesis, $V$ contains a vector supported in a single coordinate.
 Since $\overline{G}$ acts transitively on $\{1,\dots,g\}$, this implies that $V = \QQ^g$. \end{proof}